Admissions

 Late applications will be considered only after all applications received by the closing date have been considered.

-The waiting list will automatically consist of the names of unsuccessful applicants who have not had a higher preference offer.
-This list will be held in criteria order and will include any late applications.
+For entry into Year 7 in September of any year, following coordination, the waiting list will automatically consist of the names of all unsuccessful applicants who have not had a higher preference offer and will be held in criteria order.

-Names of boys who have had a higher preference offer, or who did not originally name the school as a preference, can be added to the waiting list.
-These names will be added to the list in criteria order regardless of the date the application was received.
-The waiting list will be held until July 2021.
-After this date parents will have to request in writing to have their child’s name added to the waiting list.
+Parents can request to add names of children who have had a higher preference offer, or who did not originally name the school as a preference, to be added to the waiting list.
+These names will be added in criteria order and the waiting list will be held until July 2024.
+Parents will be asked at the end of the academic year if they wish their child to remain on the list.

 How places were offered on 1 March for September entry